 The Company's principal financial assets are trade and other receivables and therefore the credit risk it faces is primarily attributable to its trade receivables.
 Trade receivables are presented in the Balance Sheet net of allowances for doubtful receivables.
-The Company assesses on a forward-looking basis, the expected creditlosses associated with its trade receivables.
+The Company assesses on a forward-looking basis the expected credit-losses associated with its trade receivables.
 A provision for impairment is made for the lifetime expected credit losses on initial recognition of the receivable.
-The company takes into account any recent payment behaviours and future expectations of likely default events (i.e. not making payment on the due date) based on individual customer credit ratings, actual or expected insolvency filings or company voluntary arrangements, likely deferrals of payments due, rent concessions and market expectations and trends in the wider macro-economic environment in which our customers operate.
+In determining the expected credit-losses of trade receivables, the Company takes into account any recent payment behaviours and future expectations of likely default events (i.e. not making payment on the due date) based on individual customer credit ratings, actual or expected credit-losses of payments due, rent concessions and market expectations and trends in the wider macro-economic environment in which our customers operate.
 These assessments are made on a customer by customer basis.
-While the balance remains low relative to the scale of the Balance Sheet and, owing to the long-term nature and diversity of the Company's tenancy arrangements, the credit risk of trade receivables is usually considered to be low.
-This risk increased at 31 March 2020 following reduced rent collections as a result of Covid-19, and remains elevated at 31 March 2021 as a result of a continuation in these trends throughout the year.
-To limit the Company's reposure to credit risk on trade receivables, a credit report is obtained from an independent rating agency prior to the inception of a lease with a new counterparty.
+While the balance remains low relative to the scale of the Balance Sheet and, owing to the long-term nature, the credit risk of trade receivables is usually considered to be low.
+This risk increased at 31 March 2021 as a result of a continuation in these trends throughout the year.
+To limit the Company's exposure to credit risk on trade receivables, a credit report is obtained from an independent rating agency prior to the inception of a lease with a new counterparty.
 This report is used to determine the size of the deposit that is required, if any, from the tenant at inception.
 In general, these deposits represent between three and six months' rent.

-There is no material difference between the book value and the fair value of the financial instruments.
+There is no material difference between the book value and the fair value of the Company's financial instruments.

-Further discussion of these risks and uncertainties, in the context of Land Securities Group PLC and its subsidiaries (the 'Group') as a whole, is provided in the Group's Annual Report, which does not form part of this report.
+Further discussion of these risks and uncertainties, in the context of Land Securities Group PLC and its subsidiaries ('the Group'), is provided in the Group's

-Section 172(1) statement
+Annual Report, which does not form part of this report.
+Apache Section 172(1) statement

-The Company's ultimate parent company is Land Securities Group PLC which indirectly holds 100% of the ordinary share capital of the Company (refer note 15).
+The Company's ultimate parent company is Land Securities Group PLC which indirectly holds 100% of the ordinary share capital of the Company (refer note 14).
 The Company's framework in respect of requirements under section 172(1) of the Companies Act is applied through the Land Securities Group's processes and policies, which place stakeholders at the forefront of the Directors' decision making.
 Details of the Group's framework with respect to interests of customers, communities, employees, partners, suppliers and investors can be found in the consolidated financial statements of Land Securities Group PLC for the year ended 31 March 2021, available on the Group's website, www.landsec.com.

-At a Company level, the Directors take the interests of stakeholders, namely the Company's tenants, the Group as the Company's investor and the community in which the Company operates, into account when making relevant decisions, ensuring regular and clear lines of communication between the Company, its tenants and the Group.
+At a Company level, the Directors take the interests of stakeholders, namely the Company's tenants, the Group as the Company's investor and the community in which the Company operates, into account when making relevant decisions, ensuring regular and clear lines of communication between the Company and the stakeholders.
 The relevance of each stakeholder group may increase or decrease by reference to the issue in question, so the Directors seek to understand the needs and priorities of each group during its discussions.
 This, together with the combination of the consideration of long-term consequences of decisions and the maintenance of the Group's reputation for high standards of business conduct, is integral to the way the Directors operate.
 The Company Secretary plays a key role in ensuring that stakeholders' interests are fully considered and addressed during the course of the Directors' discussions.